MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

    Add-Type -AssemblyName System.IO.Compression.FileSystem ; [System.IO.Compression.ZipFile]::ExtractToDirectory("$HOME\Downloads\vsts-agent-win-x64-3.232.0.zip", "$PWD")
    ```

-   > [!NOTE]
-   > If you downloaded the agent to a different location (or the downloaded version differs), adjust the above command accordingly.
+   > **Note**: If you downloaded the agent to a different location (or the downloaded version differs), adjust the above command accordingly.

 #### Task 4: Create a PAT token

-> [!NOTE]
-> Before configuring the agent, you need to create a PAT token (unless you have an existing one).
+> **Note**: Before configuring the agent, you need to create a PAT token (unless you have an existing one).
 To create a PAT token, follow the steps below:

 1. Within the Remote Desktop session to the Azure VM, open another browser window, navigate to the Azure DevOps portal at `https://dev.azure.com`, and access your organization.